telerik/kendo-ui-core/docs/api/javascript/ui/treelist.md

 >
 > A command column cannot be [expandable](#configuration-columns.expandable).
 >
-> The built-in "edit", "createChild" and "destroy" commands work *only* if editing is enabled via the [editable](#configuration-editable) option.
+> The built-in "edit", "createChild" and "destroy" commands work *only* if editing is enabled via the [editable](#configuration-editable) option, and the TreeList DataSource is configured for [CRUD operations](http://docs.telerik.com/kendo-ui/framework/datasource/crud).
 The "edit" command supports "inline" and "popup" editing modes.

 #### Example - set command as array of strings